stephaniejue/100-days-of-code/log.md

 **Thoughts** Added jquery on click functionality to swtich from F to C temp.
 Had to work around using jquery after an AJAX call.
 Also fixed time icons to account for double digit hours.

 **Link(s) to work**: [Weather App Github](https://github.com/stephaniejue/weather_app), [Weather App Codepen](http://codepen.io/stephjuechin/pen/LxVMwm)

+### Day 9: Wednesday, January 11, 2017

+**Today's Progress**: Added toggle button and button.js to my weather app

+**Thoughts** Added a toggle button to switch temps for a more visual effect.
+For some reason code isnt working the same on codepen or github pages as it is locally, something to triage more tomorrow.

+**Link(s) to work**: [Weather App Github](https://github.com/stephaniejue/weather_app), [Weather App Codepen](http://codepen.io/stephjuechin/pen/LxVMwm)